MrMatier/Algorithm-Design-and-Analysis/SortingAlgorithms/README.md

 # Sorting Algorithms Analysis

-In this repository, we delve into the practical application and performance evaluation of classic sorting algorithms.
-Leveraging a dataset of film ratings and production dates, we transitioned from an Excel-based database to a more programmatic data structure, specifically a list of tuples in Python, to enable efficient data manipulation and sorting.
+In this repository, I delve into the practical application and performance evaluation of classic sorting algorithms.
+Leveraging a dataset of film ratings and production dates, I transitioned from an Excel-based database to a more programmatic data structure, specifically a list of tuples in Python, to enable efficient data manipulation and sorting.

 ## Data